If you need to find a meeting click here: Find NA Meetings

 Support for Families: Many family members find the support they need in groups designed to help the families and loved ones of addicts (such as Nar-Anon and Families Anonymous).
 Narcotics Anonymous is not affiliated with these organizations, nor do we recommend one program over another.
 We simply provide this information in a spirit of cooperation.

-Nar-Anon Family Groups; we provide information on this 12 Step Program of Recovery for the Families and Friends of Addicts in a spirit of cooperation.
+Click here to be taken to Nar-Anon Family Groups; we provide information on this 12 Step Program of Recovery for the Families and Friends of Addicts in a spirit of cooperation.
 Including this information on our website does not imply endorsement of or affiliation with the Nar-Anon Family Groups.

-Families Anonymous: we provide information on this 12 Step Program of Recovery for the Families and Friends of Addicts in a spirit of cooperation.
+Click here to be taken to Families Anonymous: we provide information on this 12 Step Program of Recovery for the Families and Friends of Addicts in a spirit of cooperation.
 Including this information on our website does not imply endorsement of or affiliation with the Families Anonymous Groups.